TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Filelink/Index.rst

    Description
-         Decides if the link should call the script with the jumpurl parameter in order to register any clicks in the stat.
+         Decides if the link should call the script with the jumpurl parameter in order to be able to register any clicks in statistics.

-         This has the advantage that any clicks on the file will register in the stat.
+         This has the advantage that any clicks on the file can be registered in statistics.

          The disadvantage is, that users cant right-click and select "Save Target As" in the browser.